-During the development of LTOS version 1.0 several ideas came about for future work.
+During the development of LTOS version 1.3 several ideas came about for future work.
 Some of these ideas are to improve deficiencies in the current version and others are ideas of things that would be beneficial to have some day.

 - 1. Add parameters to the graph controls to change the filename used for saving, the history length, graph size, and to control fixed scaling. - 2.
 Add an authentication scheme between the Flash client and server (such as requiring a password before allowing control). - 3.
 Overcome local web browser caching of the graph's saved file (currently the web browser will sometimes ignore new data). - 4.
-Modify the LabVIEW demonstration server so that the layout commands are send from the shaker VI (using the buildLayoutCommand VI) instead of as a fixed string from the server. - 5.
+Modify the LabVIEW demonstration server so that the layout commands are sent from the shaker VI (using the buildLayoutCommand VI) instead of as a fixed string from the server. - 5.
 Create the ability to allow multiple clients to connect for viewing and for one client at a time to be authorized to control the experiment. - 6.
-Embed a video feed into the Flash client (possibly using ffmpeg and the Axis video servers). - 7.
 Develop a MATLAB/Simulink experiment server that communicates with LTOS.